uber-go/guide/style.md

 ### Verify Interface Compliance

+Verify interface compliance at compile time where appropriate.
+This includes:

-For types that are known or required to implement specific interfaces, add checks to verify interface compliance at compile time.
+- Exported types that are required to implement specific interfaces as part of their API contract
+- Exported or unexported types that are part of a collection of types implementing the same interface
+- Other cases where violating an interface would break users

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>